 and politics.
 The Oil Region, comprised of Venango County, Oil Creek

-Township in eastern Crawford County, and the City of Titusville,
+Township in eastern Crawford County, the borough of Hydetown, and the City of Titusville,

 Pennsylvania, includes oil artifacts, scenic Victorian valley and